 Nature of Address Indicator (NAI), represents the type of number this is.
-E.g a number can be a national number or international number.
+E.g a number can be a national number or an international number.
 SS7 uses, NAI to decode the number, it is in national format, then GT digits don’t have country code.

 Encoding Scheme, how the digits have been encoded.
 E,g can be BCD.